rhythmdev/elite-autos-client/task_description_10.md

     This will be a private/protected route.

 12. You Must implement Email and password based Authentication.
 This means, you will have to implement the Registration and the login page.
-Users should be able to toggle between Login and Registration view .
+Users should be able to toggle between Login and Registration view . -done.

 > :warning: `Note:` Do not enforce `forget or reset password feature` and the `email verification method`, as it will inconvenience the examiner.
 If you want, you can add email verification/forget the password after receiving the assignment result.